-At this awareness stage, any and every communication the brand puts out concurs in creating an idea that can shape our behaviour.
-These communications are what we call top of the funnel communications, as they are reward-only communications, the customer does not have to invest any money or time in order to gain a benefit from us.
+At this awareness stage, any and every communication the brand puts out concurs in creating an idea that can shape our behavior.
+These communications are what we call top-of-the-funnel communications, as they are reward-only communications, the customer does not have to invest any money or time in order to gain a benefit from us.
 It may be useful to note how social media platforms are very effective at this stage, as the general idea is that on social media people are more upfront with their emotions and more blunt about their opinions.

-In this case your brand has been able to go through one of the biggest challenges in the funnel: that is moving from a benefit-only offer to a low risk offer.
-In more practical terms what has happened is that the customer may have exchanged personal information to access a premium service, usually his\her email.
-At this point the communication format changes completely.
-If until now content was developed based on the grounds of a low statistical chance of connecting with a customer based on a variety of algorithms which a brands has very little, if no control over, now the brand can instead connect directly with a customer who has become a profile lead.
+In this case your brand has been able to go through one of the biggest challenges in the funnel: that is moving from a benefit-only offer to a low-risk offer.
+In more practical terms what has happened is that the customer may have exchanged personal information to access a premium service, usually his-her email.
+At this point, the communication format changes completely.
+If until now content was developed based on the grounds of a low statistical chance of connecting with a customer based on a variety of algorithms which brands have very little, if no control over, now the brand can instead connect directly with a customer who has become a profile lead.

 Deciding what kind of customer relationship to establish is a key decision for a firm, which as discussed in the business model canvas, is able to profoundly impact your value proposition.

 Nurture is the most critical of phases, as it’s the one that could potentially last a day, as much as a lifetime.
-The nurture stage however is not necessarily designed to push sale copy in a synchronised manner, on the contrary the copy writing that is usually created is designed to allow customers who already have expressed intent to buy to overcome their hesitations.
+The nurture stage however is not necessarily designed to push sale copy in a synchronized manner, on the contrary, the copywriting that is usually created is designed to allow customers who already have expressed intent to buy to overcome their hesitations.
 In this stage we often see testimonials and reviews being used to convey transparency and customer success.